Bcdo/project/README.md

 The database uses the Nitro default details.

 In the future, will have to work on making it even less complicated.

+## Optional
+### Asset handling
+10. Set up aws and cloudfront as explained at https://bit.ly/3g2ZcX8 , and populate the .env file accordingly.
+Remember the correct region, I use Stockholm which gives me the region of eu-north-1.
+11. Set up a image transform service for serverless image handling as explained at https://bit.ly/2ZYx9Cr
+12. Populate the .env file.
+### Pagetesting
+13. The webperf plugin gives you an optional to input a webpagetest api.
+Head over to webpagetest.org, get the free api key and populate the .env file.